link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 #### Bridging

+Processes are restricted to interacting only with network components within their own namespace, preventing malicious or accidental access to others.
 Essentially, different network namespaces, despite coexisting on the same machine, must communicate with each other (and the outside world) via networking mechanisms.
 Network bridging is a popular technique to connect network namespaces.

-Why separate them only to connect them later?
-This aligns with the containerization philosophy of isolation and security.
-Processes are restricted to interacting only with network components within their own namespace, preventing malicious or accidental access to others.

 In brief, a virtual network interface called a **bridge** is created on the host.
-This special interface acts as a virtual switch or link between different network namespaces (and potentially the host's network), allowing them to behave as if they are on the same local network segment.
+This special interface acts as a virtual switch between different network namespaces (and potentially the host's network), allowing them to connect with each other by private IPs.

 ```d2
 OS {